Hurricane Rita: American Red Cross operations

 The American Red Cross continued to provide disaster relief to Hurricane Katrina affected areas, but as a result of Hurricane Rita, had to open additional shelters in other gulf states.
 The Red Cross also expanded their Hurricane Katrina internet "Safe List" for use by those affected by Hurricane Rita.

 AmeriCorps relief operations

 AmeriCorps sent several crews to Texas, Mississippi and Louisiana in response to Hurricane Katrina and Hurricane Rita.
 The crews originated from two main organizations, the National Civilian Community Corps (NCCC) and the Washington Conservation Corps (WCC), as well as from smaller Americorps organizations such as Americorps St. Louis' Emergency Response Team (ERT).
 The crews performed a number of relief tasks for hurricane survivors, including support on the Federal Emergency Management Agency (FEMA)/Carnival Cruise Lines shelter ship, tarping damaged roofs, and debris removal.
 As of the beginning of 2006, AmeriCorps teams have been involved in the rebuilding efforts in Louisiana and Mississippi.
 Teams have also operated volunteer camps like Camp Premier as well as assisted with the Made with Love cafe.
 As of May 2006, AmeriCorps reported that it would continue to send relief to affected areas.

+Other recovery

+In January 2006, contractors started repairing the damaged Lake Livingston Dam, at a cost of $9.6 million.
+FEMA provided 75% of the funds, and the other 25% came from the city of Houston.
+To restore the damaged riprap, 50 trucks each day hauled material to the site, and the restoration was finished on April 26, 2006.